-The Organization acts as the fiscal agent for Partner For Student Success (PFSS); a community-wide initiative to help children in the community thrive, for St. Cloud Area Human Service Council (HSC); a program that connects key players to create positive community change, and for Feeding Area Children Together (FACT); an agency dedicated to reducing childhood hunger in central Minnesota.
+The Organization acts as the fiscal agent for Partner For Student Success (PFSS); a community-wide initiative to help children in the community thrive, for St. Cloud Area Human Service Council (HSC); a program that connects key players to create positive community change.
 As of July 1, 2019, the Organization was no longer the fiscal agent for PFSS due to PFSS merging with United Way of Central Minnesota, Inc. to become the Organization's Education Initiative.
-As of June 30, 2019, the Organization is no longer a fiscal agent for FACT.
-The related activity for these programs during the years ended June 30, 2020 and 2019 are as follows: